 Millennials aren’t afraid to do things differently.
 Instead of phone calls, meetings, and plane flights, we go online, and expect everything at our own pace and convenience — not because we’re lazy, but because it works.
 We organize quickly and act boldly.
 And as a generation, we have built an impressive roster of companies using this approach.

 What this means is that communication technology is key to our perception of inherent value in product or service.
 We’ve spent our adult lives focused on consuming and producing new types of interactive experiences.
 Our generation created platforms that allowed us to express who we are, share our resources, and manage our businesses without speaking a word over the phone.
 As leaders, we value communication technology just as much as we do service or price.

 A millennial-run business will gladly spend money on the things they need.
-If my client requires a machine learning expert, they will pay $500/ hour to have one — as long as it gives them the edge over competitors and delivers results (e.g. think $5000 for 10 hours over 2 weeks vs. $12,500 for Monster.com contractor 100 hours at $125/hour).
+If my client requires a machine learning expert, they realize they might need to buduget $30-50k for this work.
+They are just not going to put it all forward until they know that this gives them the edge over competitors and delivers results.
 Today many contract this way through personal referrals and word of mouth.
 The process is tedious to say the least.
 Its a very….very….very long search for the right ear — for someone who understands.

 Understanding millennial customers means keeping the relationship personal, while automating the process.

 Yes, we still seek out everything online, but today’s business decision makers appreciate not having to deal with an aggressive sales pitch or sign too big of a contract.
 At the same time, we still want to feel some sort of personal connection.
 We want the right person — tailored to our needs.

 We want to be matched with our ideal expert, not spend hours searching for one.